What is Organizational Culture

 In seeking culture change the first step is to identify what over-arching values and actions are needed moving forward to achieve the organisation’s purpose.
 Is it customer focus?
 Entrepreneurship?
 Compliance to exacting standards?

-The second step is to translate this into clear expectations.
+Translate this into clear expectations.
 A set of values and supporting measurable role specific expectations and key performance indicators.

-The third step is to ensure that supporting systems are in place.
+Ensure that supporting systems are in place.

-The fourth step is to ensure that performance is managed according to the expectations.
+Ensure that performance is managed according to the expectations.
 Achievement is recognised and rewarded and non-achievement is dealt with promptly.

 Research shows a significant degree of mistrust and difference in perceptions between hierarchical levels in many organisations.
 This is because leaders tend not to ‘walk the talk’.
 Instead they manage based on personal relationships rather than communicating clear expectations, monitoring actual outcomes and providing constructive feedback.